San Bernardino Earthquake Faults Map

 10. Check neighbors and see if they are ok.
 If they are not home turn off their gas.
 The number one

-threat after a quake is fires.
+threat after a quake are fires.
 Most water mains will be broken and no water will be available to fight

 fires.
 If a house near yours catches on fire, it will spread.

 11. Keep freezer and refrig closed.
-Power will be off and item will last longer if you don't open the
+Power will be off and items will last longer if you don't open the

 12. Check your water heater and toilets.
 Don't use or flush them.
 If the water mains are broken you can